Mutual Funds Basics

 Unlike individual stocks or most exchange-traded funds (ETFs), traditional mutual funds do not trade all day on an exchange.
 Instead:

-- Orders to buy or sell are collected during the day.
+- Orders to buy or sell are collected during the day by the fund company or broker.

-- At the end of the day, the fund calculates its NAV.
+- At the end of the day, the fund calculates its NAV based on the closing prices of its holdings.

 - All orders are executed at that single end-of-day price.